mhamdim7/anpr-yolo/README.md

-# ANPR-YOLO (Route25 R&D)
+# ANPR-YOLO

-This repository is part of the **Route25 WP2 R&D activities**.
-The goal is to explore **vehicle and license plate detection (Automatic Number Plate Recognition – ANPR)** using YOLOv5.
+This repository provides a **reproducible pipeline for training YOLOv5 models** on custom object detection tasks.

-We integrate YOLOv5 as a **submodule** and add our own dataset preparation scripts, configs, and results.
+It integrates YOLOv5 as a **submodule** and adds dataset preparation scripts, configs, and helpers to go from:
-This work supports the Route25 mission of advancing intelligent, connected, and AI-driven mobility solutions.
+raw videos → frame extraction → manual annotation → YOLO training → inference.

+Although this repo demonstrates the workflow with **Automatic Number Plate Recognition (ANPR)** as an example,
+the same pipeline can be used for **any object detection class** (e.g., helmets, traffic signs, people, cars).

 ------------------------------------------------------------